Serious injury or illness

 If there is a serious injury or illness, a death or a dangerous incident, you must report it to us immediately by calling 1300 814 609 option 1 (24 hours a day, 7 days a week).

 You will then need to log in to the Regulator Portal to access the incident lodged by the Resources Regulator and provide further information as required.
-Should you require a user account set up for the portal or to add a mine you operate to your existing user account then please submit a request to add a PCBU or operator.
+Should you require a user account set up for the portal or to add a mine you operate to your existing user account then please email the Central Assessment Unit at cau@regional.nsw.gov.au.

 Other notifiable incidents

-For other types of notifiable incidents, complete the notify resources regulator form on the Regulator Portal as soon as possible (and not later than 48 hours for incidents that result in an injury or illness, or 7 days for all other incidents).
+For other types of notifiable incidents, complete the 'Notify the Resources Regulator form' on the Regulator Portal as soon as possible (and not later than 48 hours for incidents that result in an injury or illness, or 7 days for all other incidents).

 Complaints or concerns

-If you want to make a complaint or raise a concern about health and safety see our Safety complaints page.
+If you want to make a complaint or raise a concern about health and safety see below:

 Frequently asked questions